YOUnited

 • If you or someone you know is or might be at risk of harm from someone else

 If we decide together that ongoing support would be helpful for you and your mental health, please be aware that there will be a further wait for this.
-This could be Guided Self-Help, counselling or other forms of talking therapy.
-We might also decide together at your appointment that no further mental health support is needed; sometimes having a space to talk through everything is enough.
+This could be guided self-help, counselling or another form of talking therapy.
+We might also decide together at your appointment that no further mental health support is needed — sometimes having a space to talk through everything is enough.
 Whilst waiting for your appointment, we encourage you to explore a variety of online resources, apps and other material about mental health and emotional wellbeing.
 You can find out more in our digital resources section.

 Good to know: